Skip to content

 37. Publishes traceability data at refinery level?

 [Externally verified] The company has published the traceability data for the percentage of supply traceable to the plantation level per refinery for its four refineries.
+This information is externally verified by the Control Union.

 • Y